pages-themes/cayman/lectures-materials.md

 **Questions you will be able to answer after taking this module:**

-This module is a requirement for many of the other modules so you should take it.
-If you are looking for answers to some of the following questions, then this course will be useful to you:

 - What is a command line shell
 - How would you copy thousands of files with file names starting with `"my_good_file..."` to a different directory on your computer?
 - Among thousands of files and directories you know there is one where you wrote down `"location of my thesis backup"`.